EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 ```

+To try this example yourself you will first need to compile the example code.

+If the file that contains the above code is called `helloWorldThreaded.c` then to compile on {{ machine_name }} use command,

+{{  '```{include} ../../substitutions/substitutions_REPLACE/Exercise0/Hello-THRD-Compile.md\n```'.replace("REPLACE",machine_name) }}

 In order to run this on a {{ machine_name }} node we can use the following script,

 {{  '```{include} ../../substitutions/substitutions_REPLACE/Exercise0/Hello-THRD-Slurm.md\n```'.replace("REPLACE",machine_name) }}

-Here we continue to run on a single process, each process can have a number of threads.
-The number of threads used is usually set to the number of CPU's on a given node or a fraction of that.
-Threaded codes can take advantage of the shared memory aspect of a HPC systems to pass data between each other but cannot communicated between distinct nodes.
+As in the serial case we have run a single process but now the process runs a number of threads.
+Threaded codes can take advantage of the shared memory aspect of a HPC systems to pass data between each thread but cannot communicated between distinct nodes.

-If you run this with multiple processes then it will still work but without MPI communication these processes will be entirely independent and will not communicate information.
+If you run this code on multiple processes then it will still work but without MPI communication these processes will be entirely independent and are not able to communicate information.

 ---